datablogger-ml/twitter-analytics/README.md

 ### Methods

 #### 1. Twitter Scraping
 Python-twitter API helps us to scrape the tweets.
 Tweets can be collected through a search keyword or from specific accounts.
-With the actual text, we can also get information on number of likes and number of tweets.
+With the actual text, we can also get information on number of likes and re-tweet count.

 <i>Sample Tweets Format:</i>